 - Pressing Windows key + X to open the Power user menu and selecting Task Manager from the menu

-- Pressing Ctrl + Alt + Delete keys at the same time to open the Task Manager from security options menu that comes up
+- Pressing Ctrl + Alt + Delete keys at the same time to open the Task Manager from the security options menu that comes up

 - Pressing Ctrl+Shift+Esc to open up the Task Manager directly